Primordial magnetic fields and modified recombination histories: Further details on PMFs and linear MHD

 \subsection{Linear MHD - shortcomings and applicability}

 In this appendix, we seek to determine which, if any, PMF spectra admit a reasonable separation of scales and linearization of the MHD equations.
-The PMF two point correlator and power spectrum are given by Eqs.~\eqref{eq:B_spec} and \eqref{eq:P_B(k)}.
 The LMHD scheme we have employed assumes that the comoving mean-field, ${\bd{B}}_0$, is constant until recombination.
 If ${\bd{B}}_0$ has non-trivial dynamics, then not only could the amplitude of the comoving mean-field vary with time, but the field itself could rotate direction so that the angle it makes with the wavevector would also become time dependent, i.e. $\hat{\bd{B}}_0 \cdot \hat{\bd{k}} = \cos\theta(t)$.
 We would then need to solve for the evolution of ${B}_0(t)$ and $\theta(t)$, which we wish to avoid.
-A conserved comoving mean-field is most easily achieved if it is dominated by super-horizon modes, since the super-horizon limit of the induction Eq.\eqref{eq:induction} gives the conservation of the comoving field.
+A conserved comoving mean-field is most easily achieved if it is dominated by super-horizon modes $(k\ll aH)$, since the super-horizon limit of the induction Eq.~\eqref{eq:induction} gives the conservation of the comoving field.
 To this end, we set our PMF spectrum so that it has a red tilt $(n_B<-3)$ with a super-horizon integral scale.
 We can then regard the small-scale field $\bd{{b}}(\bd{x},t)$ to be a dynamically evolving, spatially varying perturbation on top of the constant homogeneous mean-field $\bd{{B}}_0$.
-As mentioned in Section \ref{sec:Discussion}, this formalism may also be applicable to the FSR for some causally generated fields with subhorizon integral scales, a matter which we plan to revisit in a future work.
+As mentioned in Section \ref{sec:Discussion}, this formalism may also be applicable to the FSR for some causally generated fields with subhorizon integral scales, a matter we plan to revisit in future work.

 Since the LMHD scheme requires spectra which allow the Lorentz force in the Euler equation $\sim \bd{B} \times (\nabla \times \bd{B})$ to be reasonably approximated by $\mathbf{B_0} \times (\nabla \times \bd{b})$, we have to check that red-tilted spectra are consistent with a linearized approximation of the Lorentz force.
 In general, if we decompose our field into $\bd{B} = \mathbf{B_0} + \bd{b}$, four terms contribute to the Lorentz force \eq{ \bd{B} \times (\nabla \times \bd{B}) &= \mathbf{B_0} \times (\nabla \times \mathbf{B_0}) + \mathbf{B_0} \times (\nabla \times \bd{b}) + \bd{b} \times (\nabla \times \mathbf{B_0}) + \bd{b} \times (\nabla \times \bd{b}). } We can already anticipate that the Lorentz force will be dominated by $\mathbf{B_0} \times (\nabla \times \bd{b})$ for spectra with power concentrated on larger scales.
 In Fourier space, the gradient weights the Lorentz force by a factor of the wavenumber $k$ of the mode of the field on which it operates, i.e. $\nabla \times \bd{b} \gg \nabla \times \mathbf{B_0}$.
 Additionally, by construction we have $\abs{\mathbf{B_0}} \gg \abs{\bd{b}}$, so that we expect $\mathbf{B_0} \times (\nabla \times \bd{b})$ to dominate over the other terms in the Lorentz force.